In this article, you will learn how your bulk emails are processed and sent with Yet Another Mail Merge.

 1. YAMM sends an instruction to 'send multiple emails' to Gmail

 Just like the steps you would follow to send your emails in Gmail, Google provides a solution to automate the process programmatically, using Gmail API.
-And that’s exactly what YAMM is doing: We simply automate a series of actions that can be done manually.
+And that’s precisely what YAMM is doing: We simply automate a series of actions that otherwise would have been done manually.

 Scheduling mail merge: